belarusconsul/Homework/NickolaiLychagin/README.md

 > - processes various data from news items (title, description, date, image, link)
 > - prints data to console in text or JSON format
 > - stores downloaded data to local cache file in SQL format
+> - retrieves information from cache for a particular date
+> - converts data to HTML and PDF formats and saves it to a local file
 >
 > It supports all news feeds that fully comply with RSS 2.0 Specification.
 Correct operation on other RSS channels is not guaranteed.

 ---
 ## INSTALLATION

-The program is written in Python 3.9 with it's standard library.
-Installation of additional modules is not required.

 1. Clone repository to your local drive:<br>
    `git clone https://github.com/belarusconsul/Homework.git`

+2. Most of the program has been written using Python's 3.9 standard library.
+In order to convert news to PDF format xhtml2pdf should be installed.
+If current program is installed through a Wheel file or a Source Distribution file, xhtml2pdf module is installed automatically.
+Otherwise you have to install it with its dependencies:<br>
+   **Windows:**<br>
+   `py -m pip install xhtml2pdf`<br>
+   **Unix/MacOS:**<br>
+   `python3 -m pip install xhtml2pdf`

-2. You can run this program without installation.
+3. You can run this program without installation.
 The executable script is in the master branch:<br>
-   *<path to /Homework/NickolaiLychagin/src/rss_reader/rss_reader.py>*
+   *<path to /Homework/NickolaiLychagin/rss_reader.py>*

-3. Install prebuilt package to your computer:<br>
+4. Install prebuilt package to your computer:<br>
    **Windows:**<br>
-   `py -m pip install <path to /Homework/NickolaiLychagin/dist/rss_reader-1.2-py3-none-any.whl>`<br>
+   `py -m pip install <path to /Homework/NickolaiLychagin/dist/rss_reader-1.3-py3-none-any.whl>`<br>
    **Unix/MacOS:**<br>
-   `python3 -m pip install <path to /Homework/NickolaiLychagin/dist/rss_reader-1.2-py3-none-any.whl>`<br>
+   `python3 -m pip install <path to /Homework/NickolaiLychagin/dist/rss_reader-1.3-py3-none-any.whl>`<br>

    This installs program from a Wheel file (built distribution).
 If you prefer to use a Source Distribution file (source archive) run:<br>
    **Windows:**<br>
-   `py -m pip install <path to /Homework/NickolaiLychagin/dist/rss_reader-1.2.tar.gz>`<br>
+   `py -m pip install <path to /Homework/NickolaiLychagin/dist/rss_reader-1.3.tar.gz>`<br>
    **Unix/MacOS:**<br>
-   `python3 -m pip install <path to /Homework/NickolaiLychagin/dist/rss_reader-1.2.tar.gz>`<br>
+   `python3 -m pip install <path to /Homework/NickolaiLychagin/dist/rss_reader-1.3.tar.gz>`<br>

    After that you can run program through CLI utility rss_reader.

-4. If you want to build the distribution package yourself, go to *<path to /Homework/NickolaiLychagin/>* in the master branch and run:<br>
+5. If you want to build the distribution package yourself, go to *<path to /Homework/NickolaiLychagin/>* in the master branch and run:<br>
    **Windows:**<br>
    `py -m build`<br>
    **Unix/MacOS:**<br>
    `python3 -m build`

 ---
 ## USAGE